 The PJM and MISO capacity markets are FERC jurisdictional, governed by tariffs filed with and approved by FERC.
-The DC Court of Appeals viewed demand response compensation as involving direct regulation of retail markets and thus a matter exclusively within state jurisdiction.
-This decision, which is currently before the U.S. Supreme Court, could lead to a more comprehensive challenge to ISO-supplied demand response compensation.
-In the future, it may not be possible to simply rely on ISO capacity payments to compensate demand response providers.
-The role of states and state agencies in compensating demand response may become much more important.
-As this issue is resolved in the courts, the IPA will revisit it in future procurement plans as necessary.
+The D.C.
+Circuit Court of Appeals viewed demand response compensation as involving direct regulation of retail markets and thus a matter exclusively within state jurisdiction.
+This decision could have led to a more comprehensive challenge to ISO-supplied demand response compensation, with the role of states and state agencies in compensating demand response becoming much more important.
+However, on January 25, 2016, the United States Supreme Court overturned the D.C.
+Circuit's decision, holding that the Federal Power Act provides FERC with the authority to regulate wholesale market operators' compensation of demand response bids and affirming the validity of the methodology used by FERC to provide compensation.161

+The IPA will revisit demand response as a risk management tool in future procurement plans as necessary.
 Chapter 7 of this plan provides details and additional discussion regarding demand response resources.